-The broader push toward autonomous diagnosis accelerated in April 2026.
-A Harvard Medical School team published results in Science showing OpenAI's o1 model correctly diagnosed emergency patients 67% of the time—compared to 50–55% for two attending physicians using identical case files.
-Separately, UC Berkeley and UC San Francisco researchers released Pillar-0, an open-source radiology AI that outperformed publicly available models from Google, Microsoft, and Alibaba on 350+ imaging findings.
+A Harvard Medical School team published results in Science showing OpenAI's o1 model correctly diagnosed emergency patients 67% of the time, versus 50–55% for two attending physicians with the same case files.
+Separately, UC Berkeley and UC San Francisco researchers released Pillar-0.
+This open-source radiology AI outperformed publicly available models from Google, Microsoft, and Alibaba on 350+ imaging findings.

 Why it matters